martinchapman/blog/_posts/2025-08-23-building-departure-board.md

 ### Front-end

 The front-end is served as a static site from an existing [NGINX](https://nginx.org/) instance on the server.
-Its primary function is to initiate the SSE connection on load, and update the UI depending on the response.
+Its primary function is to initiate the SSE connection on load and update the UI depending on the response.

 A light green background indicates normal running.